-The resulting torque τ{ind} is shown as a function of angle in Figure 3-6.
+The resulting torque $\tau{ind}$ is shown as a function of angle in Figure 3-6.
 Note that the torque is maximum when the plane of the loop is parallel to the magnetic field, and the torque is zero when the plane of the loop is perpendicular to the magnetic field.

 There is an alternative way to express Equation (3-17), which clearly relates the behavior of the single loop to the behavior of larger, real ac machines.
 To derive this alternative expression, examine Figure 3-7.
-If the current in the loop is as shown in the figure, that current will generate a magnetic flux density \mathbf{B}{loop} with the direction shown.
-The magnitude of \mathbf{B}{loop} will be
+If the current in the loop is as shown in the figure, that current will generate a magnetic flux density $\mathbf{B}{loop}$ with the direction shown.
+The magnitude of $\mathbf{B}{loop}$ will be where G is a factor that depends on the geometry of the loop.
+Also, note that the area of the loop A is just equal to 2rl.
+Substituting these two equations into Equation (3-17) yields the result

-FIGURE 3-6 Plot of $\tau{\rm ind}$ versus θ .
+FIGURE 3-6 Plot of $\tau{ind}$ versus $\theta$ .